-Methodology for implementing master data management
+Methodology for implementing MDM

 Master data management is a discipline for creating and maintaining a trusted source of reference data.
 While technology is an important enabler, it should not be the driver.

-MDM Technology identification and implementation
+Technology identification and implementation

 We should have a clearly defined and business-driven scope that includes:

 - Business goals and priorities

 - A master data entity model with source-to-target mapping